Fatihayoz/HYF-Website/planning/development-strategy.md

     uses a "container flex" class
         uses a tittle
         uses a paragraph
-        uses three divs with a title and a paragraph each one
+        uses 3 divs with a title and a paragraph each one

 #### css

+    Our impact section

-### Our impact section
+### Our core values section

 #### html

     uses a "container flex" class
+        uses an H3 class title
+        uses 4 images
+        uses 4 h3 class
+        uses 4 paragraph

+#### css

+    Our core values section

+### Our success stories section

+#### html

+    uses a "container flex" class
+        uses an H2 title
+        uses 2 arrows images
+        uses "another container flex"
+            uses an image
+            uses an H4 title
+            uses 2 paragraphs

+#### css

+    Our success stories section

+### Our partners section

+#### html

+    uses a "container flex" class
+        uses an H2 title
+        uses a "become a partner" link
+        uses eleven (11) images

+#### css

+    Our partners section

+### Support the developers of tomorrow section

-        uses a tittle
+    uses a "container flex" class
+        uses another "container flex" class
+            uses an h1 title
             uses a paragraph
+        uses another "container flex" class (originally scripts) uses a button donate

+### contact us section

+#### html

+    uses a "container flex" class
+        uses anpother "container flex" class
+            uses an h1 title
-        uses three divs with a title and a paragraph each one
+            uses a paragraph
+            uses a submit form
+        uses a map class

 #### css

+    contact us section

+# footer

+#### html

+    uses a "container flex" class
+        uses an h3 title
+        uses a paragraph
+        uses a "social media" div
+        uses 4 link img

+#### css

+    footer